supergreenlab/SuperGreenOSBoilerplate/README.md

 ```

 - `template_name` is either `new_module` or `new_i2c_device`.
-- `module_name` is the name of the module of i2c_device we're creating
+- `module_name` is the name of the module of i2c_device we're creating.

 ## Create sht1x i2c device